-The only metallurgical testwork investigations conducted over the 12 months ended August 31, 2016, relates to the recovery of zirconium and production of marketable quality zirconium basic sulphate ("ZBS") and zirconium oxychloride ("ZOC") products.
+The last metallurgical testwork investigations conducted for Nechalacho ended August 31, 2016, and related to the recovery of zirconium and production of marketable quality zirconium basic sulphate ("ZBS") and zirconium oxychloride ("ZOC") products.
 Reworking of the process design criteria, plant designs and cost estimates for both the Concentrator and Hydrometallurgical Plant, along with any revisions to the mine plan, are continuing to be developed internally.